kmehltretter82/frama-c-linux/README.md

 See [KERNEL.md](KERNEL.md#current-measured-status) for the reproducible command, scope, caveats, and next work.

-The next subsystem priority is **ARM64 KVM**.
-The current 21/21 ARM64 result is the prerequisite machine-model and frontend foundation; the next corpus will exercise real KVM host, stage-2 page-table, VGIC, and nVHE/pKVM C code, followed by architecture-boundary models and historical bug replays.
+The primary subsystem priority is **ARM64 KVM**.
+Its first exact-Kbuild corpus spans 12 host, VGIC, and nVHE translation units.
+A focused cast-decay fix moves that corpus from 3/12 to 12/12 typed.
+The next work expands KVM coverage and adds architecture-boundary models, bounded semantic scenarios, and historical bug replays.

 ## Linux kernel checks